tharina11/Import-and-Prepare-data-for-investing-Dashboard/README.md

 This project demonstrates practical skills in Python, financial data engineering, business analytics, and data visualization, while showcasing a long-term, process-driven approach to investing.

+## Note:
+All portfolio values, holdings, and figures shown in this project are sample or modified data and do not represent my actual investment portfolio.

 ## Link to the Tableau Dashboard

 https://public.tableau.com/app/profile/tharindu.abeysinghe/viz/InvestmentPortfolioMonitoringDashboard/OverallSummary